elexis/elexis-environment/elexis-environment.md

 An integrated Elexis environment providing elexis-server, ldap, wiki and a chat system.

-# Installation Requirements
+# Requirements

-A relational database management system (RDBMS) (tested and developed using MySQL v8.0.16), with a database and user for each of the docker containers ``elexis-server`` and ``bookstack``.
+* A relational database management system (RDBMS) (tested and developed using MySQL v8.0.16), with a database and user for each of the docker containers ``elexis-server`` and ``bookstack`` has to be provided.

-A file-system storage space
+* A file-system storage space

-A static IP address with a hostname in your domain for the server hosting this environment.
+* A static IP address with a hostname in your domain for the server hosting this environment.
+This hostname has to be resolvable by all clients.

 # Installation

 Clone this repository to a directory on your server.
-Assert docker-compose is [installed](https://docs.docker.com/compose/install/).
+Assert `docker-compose` is [installed](https://docs.docker.com/compose/install/).

 ## Pre-Start Configuration

-Copy the file `env.template` to `.env` and set the required values.
+Copy the file `.env.template` to `.env` and adapt the variables to your installation.

 **IMPORTANT** Set a STRONG password for `ADMIN_PASS` and consider changing `ADMIN_USERNAME`.
-Having these credentials allows administrator access to all services!
+Obtaining these credentials allows administrator access to all services!

+Be sure to have the values right - re-configuration is NOT supported!

+Execute `docker run --rm configure ...`

 See ssl for details on how to create your own certificate to use for this environment.
 After acquiring your certificate be sure to adapt `EE_HOSTNAME` in `.env` and copy